RakhithJK/dotnet-vscode-csharp-wiki/Remote-Debugging-On-Linux-Arm.md

 ## Create a new console project
 On the IDE computer:
 * Run `dotnet new console -n MyConsoleApp`.
-This will create a new netcoreapp v2.1 console application called `MyConsoleApp`.
+This will create a new netcoreapp console application called `MyConsoleApp`.

 ## Build and Deploy
 On the IDE computer:
 * In your application's root folder, run `dotnet publish`
-* Copy all the files under `bin/Debug/netcoreapp2.1/publish` to your `linux-arm` device.
+* Copy all the files under `bin/Debug/netcoreapp2.1/publish` to your `linux-arm` device (replace '2.1' with whatever framework you are targeting).
     * To test run your application, on `linux-arm`, run the entrypoint `MyConsoleApp.dll` with `dotnet`.
         ```bash
         $ ~/dotnet/dotnet MyConsoleApp.dll